PCOS: From symptoms to self-advocacy. Get the handbook

 • Ovulation typically occurs 12-14 days before your next period.

-• Ovulation symptoms can range in how long they last.
+• Ovulation symptoms can vary in duration.

 • They usually start before you even ovulate.